RESIDENTIAL SUMMER FILM SCHOOL FOR 12-15 YEAR OLDS

 Students will experience the thrill of being part of a professional production and film crew, working as a team and co-operating and collaborating with each other.
 Each student is of equal value and has a valuable contribution to make in the filmmaking process.

-For those considering a career in film and TV this course provides an excellent introduction and our mentors are on hand throughout the week to provide expert career advice and guidance.
+For those considering a career in film and TV this course provides an excellent introduction and our mentors are on hand throughout the week to provide expert careers advice and guidance.

 We are proud to be a Duke of Edinburgh Award Approved Activity Provider and can complete assessor’s reports for Gold DofE Award students.